Darren921/CompGraphicsAssigment/README.md

 scene benefit from the way the item was implemented?

-The items implented were diffuse, ambient, and specular lighting
+The items implemented were diffuse, ambient, and specular lighting